“Ordinary training? No, extra-ordinary training”

 If you’re interested in the mental side of riding, then Survival Skills is here to help, whether you attend our practical courses or not.

-As well as details of the courses, you’ll find hundreds of links to ‘better riding’ posts here on the blog.
-Some are here on the MIND over MOTORCYCLE site, others link to my http://www.facebook.com/survivalskills
+As well as details of the courses, there are links to ‘better riding’ posts.
+Some are here on the blog, some on the website and you can get regular new items on my Facebook page at http://www.facebook.com/survivalskills

 The Survival Skills series of better biking paperback books:

 There are three books in the series: